Sixty Minute Man: Legacy

-Ultimately "Sixty Minute Man" remained a novelty song, and did not contribute significantly to the merging of pop music and R&B, more in the tradition of "Open the Door, Richard" in which black performers winked and rolled their eyes, rather than the soulful renditions that would follow.
+Ultimately, "Sixty Minute Man" remained a novelty song and did not contribute significantly to the merging of pop music and R&B, more in the tradition of "Open the Door, Richard" in which black performers winked and rolled their eyes, rather than the soulful renditions that would follow.
 Although McPhatter's tenor singing and falsetto whoops were in the background on this recording, the following year, McPhatter was the lead singer in another song by The Dominoes, "Have Mercy Baby", a hit R&B song which had a stronger gospel influence.
-It was considered the definitive fast "rhythm and gospel record" and was Number One on the R&B Chart for 10 weeks.
+It was considered the definitive fast "rhythm and gospel record" and was number one on the R&B Chart for 10 weeks.

 The disc jockey Alan Freed was probably the first to use the phrase rock and roll to describe a style of music; he introduced the phrase on mainstream radio in the early 1950s.
-Several sources suggest that the he discovered the term (a euphemism for sexual intercourse in the black community) on the record "Sixty Minute Man".
+Several sources suggest that he discovered the term (a euphemism for sexual intercourse in the black community) on the record "Sixty Minute Man".
 The lyrics include the line, "I rock 'em, roll 'em all night long".
 Freed did not acknowledge that source (or the original meaning of the expression) in interviews.

 Other recordings

 In 1951, "Sixty Minute Man" was recorded as a duet by Hardrock Gunter and Roberta Lee, and also by the York Brothers.
 The Lee/Gunter recording is cited as an early example of rockabilly.
 Jerry Lee Lewis recorded the song in 1957 and in 1973.
 Dick Curless, a country singer from Maine, recorded an arrangement (titled "Lovin' Dan - 60 Minute Man") on 1966's The Soul of Dick Curless, released on Tower Records, and on 1973's Live at the Wheeling Truck Driver's Jamboree.
 A version was recorded in the early 1970s by the Australian band Daddy Cool.
+Clarence Carter featured the song on his 1973 LP Sixty Minutes With Clarence Carter.
 The Trammps released a version of the song in 1972.
 James Booker recorded the song in 1976.
 It was recorded in 1977 by the a cappella group the Persuasions on their record Chirpin'.
 An instrumental version was recorded as the title song to Charles Tyler's solo saxophone album in 1979.
 Huey Lewis frequently covered the song in concert.
 The country group, Restless Heart, performed the song on their "Fast Movin' Train" tour in the late 1980s.
 Rockapella also recorded a cover of the song, featuring Barry Carl as the lead vocalist.

-A live version by Nancy Sinatra was included on her DVD Nancy Sinatra Live in Edinburgh, Scotland.Clarence Carter recorded "Sixty Minute Man" with FAME in 1973.